bevanoff/SOManager/README.md

 ## Contributing

-We welcome contributions from the community.
+Contributions are welcome.
 If you would like to contribute, please fork the repository and submit a pull request.

 ## Contact

-For any questions or suggestions, please open an issue or contact us at [brody.evanoff@gmail.com](mailto:brody.evanoff@gmail.com).
+For any questions or suggestions, please open an issue or contact me at [brody.evanoff@gmail.com](mailto:brody.evanoff@gmail.com).